daedalus15/TrafficSync/walkthrough snapshots/README.md

 ---

 ### Additional Details
-- **Online Mode**: Simulates traffic density using real-time data.
-Visit the Vercel deployment link provided in the repository.
+- **Online Mode**: Simulates traffic density using real-time data rendered from Google Maps.
+Due to API restrictions, this mode works only on localhost and is not functional on Vercel.
-- **Offline Mode**: Loads a high-density traffic simulation by default for local testing.
+- **Offline Mode**: Simulates a high-density traffic scenario by default without relying on Google Maps data.
+This mode is used for deployment on Vercel.

 For more details on setting up and running the project, refer to the main repository documentation.